strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 Later, we will exec into it and use `curl` to send and receive messages through the bridge.

 The second container will be our sidecar with the bridge.
-We will mount the Config Map with the bridge sidecar as a volume and map the certificates to the environment variables.
+We will mount the ConfigMap with the bridge sidecar as a volume and map the certificates to the environment variables.
 And we will also set the `BOOTSTRAP_SERVERS` environment variable to `my-cluster-kafka-bootstrap:9093`.
 Below is the full YAML for our Pod: